Choking is the 4th leading cause of accidental death worldwide…and it happens to people of all ages!

 A doctor at the hospital I work at showed it to me… and I admit, I was angry at first.
 I knew right away that this device could have saved Jace if it had existed ten years ago.

 It didn’t feel fair that LifeVac didn’t exist when my family needed it.
-But when I learned that LifeVac has already saved over 500 lives, I quickly realized how important this device is — and started telling everyone I could about it.
+But when I learned that LifeVac has already saved 1,282 lives, I quickly realized how important this device is — and started telling everyone I could about it.

 If you haven’t heard about LifeVac, you absolutely need to.
 It’s an incredible safety net to have nearby.